NCM not in favour of death penalty for rape convicts

 Observing that "only quick decisions of the cases in such offences will have a deterrent effect", it said there should be a "lady public prosecutor to conduct the cases."

-It also recommended police sensitisation and training cops in handling all cases of crime against women.
+It also recommended sensitisation and training of police in handling all cases of crime against women.